-One member views enthusiasm as a feeling and introduced the word “feelingization” to us.
+One member viewed enthusiasm as a feeling and introduced the word “feelingization” to us.
 This led us to consider whether enthusiasm is a state of feeling or a state of being.
 We concluded that it’s probably a little of both.
-How is the act (our outward appearance to others) of enthusiasm different from the feeling (our inward state) of enthusiasm?
-We shared examples of how we sometimes “put on a happy face” even when we don’t exactly feel happy and admitted how uncomfortable this can be.
+How are our acts (our outward appearance to others) of enthusiasm different from our feelings (our inward state) of enthusiasm?
+We shared examples of how we sometimes put on a happy face even when we don’t exactly feel happy, and admitted how uncomfortable this can be.

-That also led us to consider if enthusiasm is a choice or something that we feel uncontrollably about certain things.
+That also led us to consider if enthusiasm is a choice or something that we have no control over.
 At one point, an interesting thought surfaced about whether there may be varying levels of enthusiasm–a spectrum, for example.
 If so, is our place on that spectrum defined by our personality?
-Could there be an enthusiasm set point?
+And could there be an enthusiasm set point?

 We noted how some people seem extraordinarily enthusiastic, while others appear less so.
 We recognized that it’s possible that they are equally enthusiastic and simply display it differently.
 Similarly, we noticed how children seem enthusiastic about everything, while adults appear to become less enthusiastic over time.
 Is it the “first time experience” phenomenon, or do we simply become desensitized throughout our lifetime?
 With so many gadgets, bells and whistles constantly shouting at us enthusiastically, perhaps we become immune to it.

 Charles M. Schwab’s idea that “a man can succeed at almost anything for which he has unlimited enthusiasm,” did generate some disagreement.
 Some felt there is unlimited power in our self-beliefs, while others felt the idea fails to recognize certain limitations that can impede our success.
 For example, could a person who is confined to a wheelchair use enthusiasm to believe themselves into being an Olympic gold medalist in high jumping?
 Perhaps with modern technologies they could, but is that a realistic aspiration?
 The concern was that by cultivating enthusiasm for unrealistic goals there may be a downside, specifically related to the level of disappointment we experience if we aren’t able to achieve that goal.
-That’s something I personally have to give more thought to.

 We discussed the value of physical activity in building enthusiasm and reducing stress, and agreed that it can be a powerful tool in re-setting our mood.
 There’s just something about getting a little fresh air that can give us a fresh perspective.
 One member read recently that “motion effects emotion” and shared how that message had really resonated with her.
 The idea of maintaining “new goals, fresh objectives,” as Peale writes, moved us to a discussion on goal setting, and how to keep our goals exciting.

 Finally, we all agreed on at least two points.
 One, that enthusiasm is contagious.
 When we surround ourselves with enthusiastic people, we tend to be more enthusiastic.
 The opposite also seems to be true.
 And two, that enthusiasm is a positive emotion.
 It’s difficult, if not impossible, to use enthusiasm–either in thought or action–in a negative context.